 National Hispanic Heritage Month is celebrated from September 15 through October 15 by Presidential Proclamation.
 President Gerald Ford expanded the celebration from a week to a month in 1974.
 September 15 was picked as the beginning because five Latin American countries, Costa Rica, El Salvador, Nicaragua, Guatemala, and Honduras, celebrate their independence on that day.
 Mexico and Chile celebrate their independence within a few days.
 Children can learn more at: Hispanic Heritage Month.

 National Farm Safety and Health Week is recognized by Presidential Proclamation for the third week in September.
 President Franklin D. Roosevelt first paid tribute to the event in 1944.
-This year the dates are from September 17 to September 23.
+This year the dates are from September 16 to September 22.
 This year’s theme is “Putting Farm Safety into Practice.”
-Children can learn more at: Farm Safety and Health
+Children can learn more at: Farm Safety and Health.

 National Grandparents’ Day is the first Sunday following Labor Day.
 It was made a holiday by Presidential Proclamation by Jimmy Carter in 1978.
-This year National Grandparents’ Day is September 10.
+This year National Grandparents’ Day is September 9.
+Rosh Hashanah, New Year in the Jewish calendar, begins Sunday, September 9, at sundown and concludes Tuesday, September 11, at sundown.

-September Equinox, the first day of fall, is Friday, September 22.
-Children can learn more at: September Equinox
+September Equinox, the first day of fall, is Friday, September 23.
+Children can learn more at: September Equinox.